 One key to remember is to never stop the process of building relationships.
 Like gears in a clock, you must find a way to consistently interact, show your authority, improve your reputation and take care of your happy fans.
 Then keep these gears working to consistently grow your business for years to come.

 If you’re the CEO of your business, you already encounter numerous relationships on a daily basis.
 For example, you have a relationship with your business vendors or partners, with your employees, with your customers, with your prospective customers, and with your local community.
 In fact, it’s nearly impossible to run any kind of profitable business without forming a variety of relationships.

 1. Always Be Authentic

 Have you heard the phrase, “Fake it till you make it”?
-Some believe that you need to replicate a certain style or mindset before you actually reach that level of success, but can you do that and still show your authentic self?
+Some believe that you need to replicate a certain style or mindset before you actually reach that level of success.
+But can you do that and still show your authentic self?

-People want to connect with you.
+The truth is, people want to connect with you.

 2. Listen Carefully

 When building these relationships, remember that you are not the center of the universe.
 Even though you ultimately want people to purchase from you, new prospects will be leery of you until they get to know you.
 So preparing a sales pitch for any kind of networking event is a fruitless effort that will likely make people run from you.